Rajraut7719/social-networking-app/README.md

 Once the application is running, you can access the API at http://localhost:8000/api/

 ### API Documentation
-You can find the detailed API documentation in the Postman collection provided in this repository.
+You can find the detailed API documentation in the Postman collection or Swagger collacetion (http://localhost:8000/docs/) provided in this repository.